NihaNallappagari/Parents_hub/frontend/README.md

 - ✅ Trust score per user
 - ✅ Kudos section on profile
 - ✅ All API calls from frontend to backend

+---

+## Notes

+- **In-memory storage** means all data resets when the backend restarts
+- Max 5 users enforced by the backend
+- Location matching uses ZIP code proximity (simplified) — replace with PostGIS/Google Maps for production
+- No authentication tokens (user ID used as token for demo simplicity)
+- To upgrade to production: add PostgreSQL + MongoDB, real JWT auth, and deploy to AWS/DigitalOcean

+---

+## Next Steps for Production

+1. Replace in-memory storage with PostgreSQL + MongoDB
+2. Add real JWT authentication
+3. Integrate real geolocation (PostGIS or Google Maps)
+4. Add Firebase push notifications
+5. Add image upload (AWS S3 or Cloudinary)
+6. Add ID verification (Stripe Identity or similar)
+7. Deploy backend to AWS EC2 / DigitalOcean
+8. Deploy frontend to Vercel